CONFLICT RESOLUTION WORKSHOPS

 The Skills of Active Listening

 Good active listening skills are essential to help people feel comfortable and safe to talk about their concerns and needs.
 As neutral parties to the conversation, we need to know how to encourage people seeking our help, to share their thoughts, and explore their options, without telling them what to do or what we think.
 This is not an easy task, it requires special tools and thoughtful effort on our end.
 In this workshop, we will review and practice some of the key elements of active listening - our special tools.
-For example, Open Ended Questions, Summarizing, Reframing and Acknowledging.
+For example, this training will cover Open Ended Questions, Summarizing, Positions and Interests, Reframing and Acknowledging.

 Understanding Cross-Cultural Conflict